CESNET/eInfra-docs/docs/compute/sensitive/docs/getting-started/connecting-to-sensitive-cloud.md

 The use of the environment's resources is available only to authorized persons, and only through a dedicated virtual private network (VPN).
 The authorization and authentication infrastructure is implemented by the Perun service with enforced more advanced security features (two-factor authentication, etc.).

-These prerequisites have to communicate with SensitiveCloud:
+These are prerequisites have to communicate with SensitiveCloud:

 1. You have an activated project [Tutorial how to create project in SensitiveCloud](./new-project.md)
 2. Defined access entity in Masaryk University Identity and Access Management (Perun) [Tutorial to create authorized group of users](https://it.muni.cz/sluzby/sprava-skupin-a-pristupu/navody/jak-vytvorit-skupiny)